MedicodiBiscotti/commit2release/README.md

 git config --global alias.te '!git tag -l --format='%(contents)' $1 | git tag -aefF - $1 && :'
 ```

+If script outputs `Updated tag '<version> (was <hash>)` then it overwrote an existing tag.
+It's possible that you have multiple commits with the same version which needs fixing.
+If using annotated tags and rerunning the script, this will always be the case as it creates a new object every time, so it's less indicative then.

+The pause also allows you to exit out with `CTRL+C` if you don't want to continue.
+This behavior could change in the future to a `Y/n` prompt.

 Remember, **this is destructive**.
 It will delete the existing tag and create a new one.
 Probably don't use this on tags that have been pushed and/or have releases based on them.

 Annotated vs. lightweight might require some different strategies as lightweight doesn't have the same amount of data associated.